The Dawn Service is conducted as part of Anzac Day ceremonies to honour those who have fallen in battle.

-After the First World War, returned soldiers sought the comradeship they had felt in those quiet, peaceful moments before dawn.
-A dawn vigil, recalling the wartime front line practice of the dawn ‘stand-to’, became the basis of a form of commemoration in several places after the war.
+After the First World War, returned soldiers sought the comradeship they felt in those quiet, peaceful moments before dawn.
+A dawn vigil, recalling the wartime front line practice of the dawn stand-to, became the basis of a form of commemoration after the war.

-A service conducted in Albany, Western Australia in 1923 (or later); and/or
+- a service conducted in Albany, Western Australia in 1923.

-A service held in the newly build Cenotaph at Martin Place, Sydney in 1928.
+- a service held in the newly built memorial at Martin Place, Sydney in 1928.